The DepEd Vision

 At present, the Schools Division of Kalinga is composed of nine (9) Districts with one hundred ninety seven (197) schools spread across all the districts of Balbalan, Lubuagan, Northern Pinukpuk, Southern Pinukpuk, Pasil, Rizal, Lower Tanudan, Upper Tanudan, and Tinglayan.
 Of these 197 schools, 160 are elementary schools, 30 are public secondary and 7 are private secondary schools which are manned by 760 elementary teachers, 331 secondary teachers in the public and 60 secondary teachers in the private schools.

-OIC, Schools Division Superintendent
+OIC, Office of the Schools Division Superintendent

-OIC – Assistant Schools Division Superintendent
+OIC – Office of the Assistant Schools Division Superintendent